czucosky/music-spotify-player-master/README.md

 It will run off on https://localhost:8888 .
 There go to the page url and copy the string following accessToken and paste it in src/img/App.js under accessToken = "".

+(Currently working on a way to intergrate these two together into one function)

+Navigate back to the main project folder.

 After this you can either run.

 !To Run in Dev Mode (Note: In dev mode there are know errors with entering in a blank character and a mishmash of characters into the search bar.
 To avoid this run the program in build mode)